 The Academic Success Program Team is led by four members of the full-time faculty, all of whom also teach first-year courses, including Contracts, Constitutional Law and Torts.
 They are assisted by other members of the full-time faculty who teach Business Associations, Civil Procedure, Clinic, Criminal Law, Legal Drafting, Torts, and Legal Research and Writing.
 They are all dedicated to the academic success of Capital's first-year students.
 Capital's Academic Success Program consists of three components: Summer Academic Success, Fall Semester Academic Success, and Spring Semester Academic Success.

 The Summer and Fall ASPs are run by Professor Jeff Ferriell.
-Professor Ferriell teaches Contracts, Bankruptcy, and Commercial Law.
-He is assisted in the Summer ASP by Professors Scott Anderson, Susan Gilles, Laurie McCaughan, Melinda Molina, Jacqueline Orlando, Jeff Snapp, Fenner Stewart and Yvonne Twiss.
-During the fall, a variety of members of the faculty who teach first-year courses assist Professor Ferriell in leading various skills workshops for first-year students.
-Spring ASP is run by Professors Peggy Cordray, Dan Kobil and Melinda Molina.
-Professor Corday teaches Contracts and Evidence.
-Professor Kobil teaches Constitutional Law and Criminal Procedure.
-Professor Molina teaches Torts and White Collar Crime.
+Professor Ferriell also teaches Contracts, Bankruptcy, and Commercial Law.
+He is assisted in the Summer ASP by Professors Scott Anderson, Susan Gilles, Laurie McCaughan, Melinda Molina, Jacqueline Orlando, Jeff Snapp, Richard Wood and Yvonne Twiss.
+During the fall, several other faculty members, all of whom teach first-year courses, assist Professor Ferriell in leading various skills workshops for first-year students.
+Spring ASP is run by Professors Dan Kobil and Melinda Molina.
+Professor Corday also teaches Contracts and Evidence.
+Professor Molina also teaches Torts and White Collar Crime.